 The performance of your electric golf cart doesn’t have to be its ability to roam around the course with you but rather its ability to carry and transport the clubs.
-Among the parameters you have to check include: Operating Range or the number of holes you get to play with your golf cart still running using a single-charged battery, Climb Capability or the degree of slope it can climb and its Carrying Capacity or its maximum carry weight.
+Among the parameters you have to check include: Operating Range or the number of holes you get to play with your golf cart still running using a single-charged battery, Climb Capability or the degree of the slope it can climb and its Carrying Capacity or its maximum carry weight.

 Other factors to consider as well when it comes to performance are the golf cart’s motor size in terms of battery power in Amp-Hours, watts and battery weight.
 175 watts of battery power is already adequate for most golf courses.
 Flat courses normally will need a battery power that ranges from ~20 Ah to ~ 40 Ah but for hilly courses, it’s best that you look for batteries that are rated somewhere between 30-40 Ah.

 Because it is a transporter, you must also be looking into the electric golf cart’s drive wheels.
 Basically, conventional golf carts have only front-wheel drives.
-This makes the cart susceptible to slippage especially when going up in a hill and less chances on tipping over when descending or reversing.
+This makes the cart susceptible to slippage especially when going up in a hill and fewer chances on tipping over when descending or reversing.
 If you’re opting for rear-wheel drive golf cart, choose the one that has anti-tip rear so you won’t have to worry about it when ascending on hilly areas.

 There’s also this choice between single or dual-drive wheels.
-Single drive wheels gives you the confidence of just playing your game without having to worry about your clubs because there’s only few to control.
+Single drive wheels give you the confidence of just playing your game without having to worry about your clubs because there’s only a few to control.
 However with a single drive wheel power is generally limited.
 On the other hand, a dual-drive wheel does the same independently.
 This gives the wheels more power and more affordable.

 Few more factors to consider